-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1226 Adult Burns - Delivery of commissioned services whilst not meeting all national standards/criteria -Lack of key services and support functions onsite (renal replacement facilities, and other acute medical specialties when needed urgently)□ -Potential increase in the risk to patient safety□ -Potential loss of income if burns derogation lost□ Operating at Unit+ level□ Adult Burns inpatient review taking place□ Strict admission criteria in place, any patient not meeting criteria will be referred on to a Burns Centre□ Low threshold for transferring out inpatients who deteriorate and require treatment not available at QVH □ SLA in place with UHS for ITU verbal support 1225 28/06/2021 Head & Neck Staffing There is a vacancy of 5.2 WTE on the newly created Head & Neck unit whilst recruitment is taking place.
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1226 Adult Burns - Delivery of commissioned services whilst not meeting all national standards/criteria -Lack of key services and support functions onsite (renal replacement facilities, and other acute medical specialties when needed urgently)□ -Potential increase in the risk to patient safety□ -Potential loss of income if burns derogation lost□ -Operating at Unit+ level □ -Adult Burns inpatient review taking place □ -Strict admission criteria in place, any patient not meeting criteria will be referred on to a Burns Centre □ -Low threshold for transferring out inpatients who deteriorate and require treatment not available at QVH □ -SLA in place with UHS for ITU verbal support 1225 28/06/2021 Head & Neck Staffing There is a vacancy of 5.2 WTE on the newly created Head & Neck unit whilst recruitment is taking place.
 The unit is now open due to demand and is being staffed by 6.82 WTE staff as well as being heavily reliant on bank and agency staff.
-This poses a risk that the unit is frequently left short staffed which can impact upon patient safety.
-Use of bank staff, an enhanced rate would lead to greater uptake of shifts.
-Ongoing recruitment, however there have been no suitable applicants in the three adverts that have run so far.
-Nicola Reeves
+This poses a risk that the unit is frequently left short staffed which can impact upon patient safety. rate would lead to greater uptake of shifts. □ - Ongoing recruitment, however there have been no suitable applicants in the three adverts that have run so far.□ Nicola Reeves

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1221 07/06/2021 Antimicrobial prescribing Audit has shown that there are low levels of compliance with antimicrobial prescribing guidance.□ Antibiotics are being prescribed inappropriately by being prescribed when there is no indication, they are being prescribed for too long, no indication is being given, no duration is being documented, samples are not being sent for Microbiology analysis and when they are there is often no review of the organism and therefore antibiotic prescription is not altered.
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1221 07/06/2021 Antimicrobial prescribing Audit has shown that there are low levels of compliance with antimicrobial prescribing guidance. ☐ Antibiotics are being prescribed inappropriately by being prescribed when there is no indication, they are being prescribed for too long, no indication is being given, no duration is being documented, samples are not being sent for Microbiology analysis and when they are there is often no review of the organism and therefore antibiotic prescription is not altered.
 Clear antimicrobial prescribing policy Micro guide available for all staff to download onto their smart devices 24 hours on call Microbiology service Audits of antibiotic prescribing.
 Infection control guidance and messaging and education of doctors.
 Indications for antibiotic prescribing mandated on drug charts.
 Keith Altman 1218 05/05/2021 Covid-19 Impact on Operational Delivery Impact of covid-19 on service delivery, recovery and performance.
 Suite of SOPs to enable safe service delivery and recovery plans in to support performance requirements.
 Abigail Jago

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1217 30/04/2021 Possible merger or misinterpretation of information made available by the Trust impacts on governors. □ SJ 1215 08/04/2021 Theatre Surgical Air Systems Failure of main theatres surgical air systems, this system is for the surgical air tools and theatre pendant brakes.
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1217 30/04/2021 Possible merger Misinformation from outside the Trust or misinterpretation of information made available by the Trust impacts on confidence in sustainable future of hospital. ☐ Recruitment and retention issues and concerns from referring clinicians/patients about beginning long term treatment programmes.
+Increased demands for information through FOI requests and other routes impacts on delivery of core business SJ 1215 08/04/2021 Theatre Surgical Air Systems Failure of main theatres surgical air systems, this system is for the surgical air tools and theatre pendant brakes.
 Temporary air brake system installed using bottled air cylinders; J Cylinder sizes.
 This is a very limited options to allow the air brakes to operate and to prevent the pendants from rotating during procedures.
 Michelle Miles

-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1214 Theatre Boilers - reduced capacity main theatres.
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1214 capacity out of four that have failed serving the main theatres.
 These boilers operate operation of heating plant controlled to prevent over working of the remaining boilers Michelle Miles